saltstack/salt/doc/topics/installation/fedora.rst

 up to date versions of Salt than other members of the Red Hat family, which makes it a great place to help improve Salt!

+**WARNING**: Fedora 19 comes with systemd 204.
+Systemd has known bugs fixed in later revisions that prevent the salt-master from starting reliably or opening the network connections that it needs to.
+It's not likely that a salt-master will start or run reliably on any distribution that uses systemd version 204 or earlier.
+Running salt-minions should be OK.

 Installation
 ============